not-forest/osu-taiko-drum/README.md

 The firmware is written in Rust using the [RTIC framework](https://rtic.rs/), simulating a general-purpose HID device to ensure compatibility across all major operating systems.
 It simultaneously exposes a serial interface for configuration and control via utility software.

 Each of the four piezoelectric sensors is sampled independently using dedicated ADC channels.
-The firmware uses dual ADC injected simultaneous mode to capture both "Don" and "Kat" hits in pairs with minimal latency.
-Captured samples are fed into a queue and processed by a parser task that calculates signal energy using a sliding window algorithm with a width, configurable from the utility software (sharpness).
+The firmware captures both "Don" and "Kat" hits in pairs with minimal latency.
+Captured samples are fed into a queue and processed by a parser task that performs post-processing to detect real and spurious hits.
+Inner constants like `sensitivity` and `sharpness` are configurable from the utility software.

-Hit detection is based on peak energy values per window, compared against adaptive thresholds updated in real time.
-Multiple comparison and filtering techniques are applied to suppress false positives from sensor crosstalk.
 Valid hits are mapped into keypresses and transmitted as USB HID reports.

 All configuration data is stored in the last page of the flash memory and can be updated at runtime using the configuration utility.